maelfabien/maelfabien.github.io/_posts/2019-7-26-Explorium4.md

 | Randomized Search | 53s | 20 | 0.843494 |
 | Bayesian Optimization | 5m58s | 50 | 0,931686 |

 We notice that the bayesian optimization outperforms the two other approaches, and can be longer eventually.
-We tested more combinations of the grid search, but identifying optimal parameters as precise as the onces in bayesian optimization would have required a lot more of combinations for the grid search and the randomized search.
+We tested more combinations of the grid search, but identifying optimal parameters as precise as the ones in bayesian optimization would have required a lot more of combinations for the grid search and the randomized search.

-The randomized search achieved results simiar to grid search, in less than 25% of the time.
+The randomized search achieved results similar to grid search, in less than 25% of the time.
 The identification of the optimal set of hyperparameters is however not guaranteed.
 It is possible to specify a broader set of parameters to test in grid search and randomized search using `np.arange` function, but the underlying distribution remains discrete.

-In conclusion, using the bayesian approach seems to be a good choice, since it can learn complex relations and interactions between the hyperparameters.
-There is however a risk that such approach focuses only on a local minima, and controlling this with a randomize search at first might be a good idea.
+In conclusion, using the Bayesian approach seems to be a good choice, since it can learn complex relations and interactions between the hyperparameters.
+There is however a risk that such approach focuses only on local minima, and controlling this with a randomize search at first might be a good idea.

 Sources :
 - [A good Quora answer](https://www.quora.com/How-does-Bayesian-optimization-work)